"

 By the end of this section, you will be able to:

-All types of diabetes mellitus are diagnosed most commonly using blood sugar levels.
+All types of diabetes mellitus are diagnosed most commonly using measurement of blood glucose levels.

 In addition to taking a patient’s medical history (which highlights possible risk factors), the patient does a blood test with or without fasting (normal values are different).